 If you use your Apple Card responsibly, it can help you build your credit over time.
 To improve your credit score with the Apple Card, focus on making regular, on-time payments and try to keep your credit card balance as low as possible.
-As of this writing, the Apple Card reports credit activity to TransUnion and Equifax — two of the three major credit bureaus — and Apple may expand reporting to Experian in the future.
+The Apple Card reports credit activity to the three major credit bureaus: TransUnion, Experian and Equifax.

 Is the Apple Card free?

 The Apple Card is a no-annual-fee credit card, which means there’s no yearly cost to use the card.
 Plus, you won’t be charged cash advance fees, foreign transaction fees or late fees.
 If you do end up making a late payment, you won’t get stuck with a penalty APR.

 What is the Apple Card credit limit?

 According to Apple, your Apple Card credit limit is determined by a number of factors including your income, the minimum payment amounts associated with your current debt, your credit utilization ratio and your credit score.